-Land use designations only apply to land owned by the Alaska Department of Natural Resources, as indicated by the management units on the map.
-Oue to size, some management units on the map.
+Land use designations only apply to land owned by the Alaska Department of Natural Resources, as indicated by the management units on the map. ndicated by the management units on the map.

 Due to size, some management units may not display on the map.
 There are some small private parcels contained within management units, but designations do not apply to non-state lands.
 This map is for graphic representation only and intended to be used only as a guide.